Butonix/pajax/README.md

 ### The response object

-To extract the body content from the response, you need to call one of the following methods.
+You can call one of the following methods to extract the body from a response:
-All return a promise that is resolved with the response's body.

 - text()
 - json()